-The Directive on Security of Network and Information Systems (NIS Directive)
+The Directive on security of network and information systems (NIS Directive/NIS Regulations)

 - Operators of Essential Services (OES) that are established in the EU; and

-- Digital Service Providers (DSP) that offer services to persons within the EU1.
+- Digital Service Providers (DSPs) that offer services to persons within the EU1.

-1The Directive does not apply to DSPs that are considered small and micro businesses (companies employing fewer than 50 people whose annual turnover and/or balance sheet total is less than €10 million).
+1The Regulations do not apply to DSPs that are considered small and micro businesses (companies employing fewer than 50 people whose annual turnover and/or balance sheet total is less than €10 million).

-The NIS Directive will come into effect before the UK leaves the EU, and the UK government has confirmed that the Directive will apply irrespective of Brexit.
+The NIS Regulations comes into effect before the UK leaves the EU, and the UK government has confirmed that the Regulations will apply irrespective of Brexit.

-The NIS Directive requires OESs and DSPs to:
+The NIS Regulations require OES and DSPs to:

 - Take appropriate technical and organisational measures to secure their network and information systems;